EOSIO/welcome/docs/60_eosio-getting-started-guide/25_development-environment/50_development-wallet.md

 link_text: "Development Wallets"
 ---

-Wallets are repositories of public-private key pairs.
-Private keys are needed to sign operations performed on the blockchain.
-Wallets are accessed using cleos.
+Private keys are stored locally in [Keosd](https://developers.eos.io/welcome/latest/glossary/index/#keosd).
+Private keys are one half of public-private key pairs which are used by asymmetric cryptography.
+The corresponding public keys is stored on the blockchain and associated with an account.
+It is these keys that are used to secure accounts and to sign transactions.

+Use [Cleos](https://developers.eos.io/welcome/latest/glossary/index/#cleos) to run commands on the blockchain and to interact with accounts and keys via [wallet](https://developers.eos.io/manuals/eos/latest/cleos/command-reference/wallet/index) and other [commands.](https://developers.eos.io/manuals/eos/latest/cleos/command-reference/index)

-## Step 1: Create a Wallet
+## Create a Wallet
 The first step is to create a wallet.
 Use [cleos wallet create]() to create a new "default" wallet using the option `--to-console` for simplicity.
 If using cleos in production, it's wise to instead use `--file` so your wallet password is not in your bash history.
 For development purposes and because these are **development and not production keys** `--to-console` poses no security threat.

 ```shell